decki-id/decki-id/README.md

 What I like about ten-finger typing is not the speed, but the use of all ten fingers, including the little fingers.
 Even though I can do ten-finger typing, my typing speed is average.
 I don't care about the typing speed.
 I always feel infuriated when I see someone do ten-finger typing, but they don't use the little fingers.

 For me, ten-finger typing is not about speed.
-It's about how each finger does its job in its position, including the little fingers.
+It's about how each finger does its job in its position, including the little fingers.<br><br>

 ## Current programming activity